 Charles Doherty is the director of Instrumental Music at Damascus High School, leading two bands, a jazz band, and two string orchestras.
 He carries a Bachelor of Science degree in Music Education and a Master of Music in Trombone Performance from Duquesne University.
-Mr. Doherty also serves as the conductor of the Concert Strings, a group with the Frederick Regional Youth Orchestra, and has conducted several senior and junior high honor bands.
+Mr. Doherty also serves as the conductor of the Symphonia, a group with the Frederick Regional Youth Orchestra, and has conducted several senior and junior high honor bands.
 As a performer, Mr. Doherty has played with numerous groups in the DC area, including the Mike Kamuf Little Big Band, Blue Moon Big Band, Martinsburg Jazz Orchestra, Yesterday Swing Orchestra, the Montgomery Philharmonic, and the Trinity Chamber Orchestra.

 CHAMBER ORCHESTRA CONDUCTOR

 Ashley Ashman taught orchestra, band, and guitar in Montgomery County for 7 years before transitioning into the role of Staff Development Teacher at Takoma Park Middle School in 2021.
 Ms. Ashman earned her Bachelor of Science degree in Music Education from Towson University and her Master of Arts degree in Gifted and Talented Education from Notre Dame of Maryland University.
 Ms. Ashman has supported Montgomery County All County and Honors ensembles as an audition judge, a coach and a conductor.
 Ms. Ashman has also supported Maryland All State orchestras as an audition judge and sectional coach.

 PREP ORCHESTRA CONDUCTOR